cssnr/playdrift-extension/README.md

 *   Auto Kick Users Below Set Total Games Played
 *   Ban User Feature that Automatically Kicks User in Future
 *   Send Customizable Message on Game Start and Stats at End
+*   Add Cancel Ready Button if you are the Room Owner
 *   Auto Update Game Options Dialog on Room Creation
 *   Auto Continue Through the Game Stats at End of Game
 *   Close Profiles by Clicking Anywhere Outside the Profile